uber/uberscriptquery/README.md

 mvn package -DskipTests
 ```

-Run following command to execute your first Spark Script job:
+Run following command to execute your first uScriptQuery job:
 ```
-java -cp target/sparkscript-1.0.43.jar com.uber.sparkscript.examples.SparkScriptExampleJob \
+java -cp target/UScriptQuery-1.0.43.jar com.uber.UScriptQuery.examples.UScriptQueryExampleJob \
   -query "result = select cast(unix_timestamp() as timestamp) as time, 'Hello World' as message; printTable(result);" \
 ```

 Following is another example to run with variable overwriting (note we use '&#92;${message}' in following command because of escaping $ in bash command, in programming code, it should be like '${message}'):
 ```
-java -cp target/sparkscript-1.0.43.jar com.uber.sparkscript.examples.SparkScriptExampleJob \
+java -cp target/UScriptQuery-1.0.43.jar com.uber.UScriptQuery.examples.UScriptQueryExampleJob \
   -query "message = 'Hello World'; result = select cast(unix_timestamp() as timestamp) as time, '\${message}' as message; printTable(result);" \
   -queryOverwrite "message = 'Hello New World';"
 ```

-You could also integrate the Spark Script Engine into your own code, and run the script in your own job:
+You could also integrate the uScriptQuery Engine into your own code, and run the script in your own job:
 ```
-SparkScriptEngine engine = new SparkScriptEngine();
+UScriptQueryEngine engine = new UScriptQueryEngine();
 engine.executeScript(script, sparkSession);
 ```

 There are more detailed sample codes in this class:

 ```
-com.uber.sparkscript.examples.SparkScriptExecutionExample
+com.uber.UScriptQuery.examples.UScriptQueryExecutionExample
 ```

 Future Work